 Cinema Blend spoke with Guatemalan actor Arturo Castro about playing David Rodriguez.
 “There’s a fearlessness to youth.”
 Castro said.
 “And kinetic energy about wanting to prove yourself, wanting to take yourself seriously, wanting a place on the table.
 And ‘how do you prove yourself?’ is kind of David’s throughline.
 But I think, besides his ruthlessness, he’s very perceptive.
 In the cartel, he’s the first one to notice people are ratting them out.”

 Miguel Angel Silvestre joins Narcos Season 3.

 Another new cast member will be 34-year old Spanish actor Miguel Angel Silvestre known for his role in Sense8.
-Silvestre has been heading to Bogota, Colombia for filming and Spanish magazine Hola! has noted that he’ll be playing a character who’s in charge of laundering money for the Cali Cartel.
+Silvestre has been heading to Bogota, Colombia for filming and Spanish magazine Hola! has noted that he’ll be playing a character who’s in charge of laundering money for the Cali Cartel, a man known as Franklin Jurado.
 “He is an enigmatic person.” says Silvestre.
 “It is not yet very well known how he is.
 He’s had a love story that was bitter and also filled [with] hatred.”

 Javier Cámara (right) with fellow Spanish Narcos actor Miguel Angel Silvestre (right).

 Along with Silvestre, another Spanish actor is joining for season 3.
 His name is Javier Cámara and he’s appeared in Pedro Almodóvar films Talk to Her, Bad Education and I’m So Excited.
 He also starred in HBO’s The Young Pope.
 According to various Spanish entertainment sites in Narcos season 3 he will play one of the new dangerous drug traffickers who inherited the cocaine trading empire left behind by Escobar in the 80s.